steward-fu/mmiyoo/README.md

 &nbsp;

 # Linux and Stock OS
-When press SELECT button and then power on, it goes to Linux OS.
-If user doesn't press the SELECT button, it boots into Stock OS by default.
+It boots into Linux OS if user presses SELECT button when power on.
+By default, it goes into Stock OS if without SELECT pressed.

 &nbsp;